 |USB Connection||Built-in USB port|

-If it’s in your budget and size considerations, the Brother PE800 embroidery only machine is a nice jump up from the Brother PE535.
+If it’s in your budget and size considerations, the Brother PE800 embroidery-only machine is a nice jump up from the Brother PE535.

 With a 5.5″ x 5.5″ embroidery area, the Janome Memory Craft 230E embroidery machine has one of the smallest hoop sizes and footprints available for a Janome computerized embroidery machine.

-Furthermore, you can import designs via USB and edit on-screen like with the Brother machines.
-On-screen editing features include changing sizes, rotating, and mirror imaging.
+Furthermore, you can import designs via USB and edit onscreen like the Brother machines.
+Onscreen editing features include changing sizes, rotating, and mirror imaging.

-If you are looking for a larger hoop size or increased features, consider the Janome MC400E or even MC500E.
-They also feature a SIGNIFICANT increase in automatic features and embroidery options.
+If you are looking for a larger hoop size or increased features, consider the Janome MC500E or Janome MC9850, a combination machine.
+With these two, you’ll notice a SIGNIFICANT increase in automatic features and embroidery options.

 While there really is no such thing as a “mini” embroidery machine, finding an at-home embroidery machine that’s small enough for your space shouldn’t be too hard.